Dowell-Lab/srworkshop/day10/worksheets/Day10_guide_to_git.md

 ## Everytime you change a file,
 I want to change the files,  what do I do?

-1. git pull
+1. `git pull`
-(kinda silly, but always better to pull before pushing.
-Less accidents with Lab mates)
+(kinda silly here, but always better to pull before pushing.
+Less accidents with lab mates)

 2. Edit the file

-3. git add *, then git commit, then git push git add  * (only working locally) git commit (only working locally) git push (putting it on the internet)
+3. `git add *`, then `git commit`, then `git push`
+  - `git add *` (only working locally)
+  - `git commit` (only working locally)
+  - `git push` (putting it on the internet)

 ## Github repositories on a supercomputer
 If you only want to *use* a repository on the supercomputer, you can do as we did in this class and clone the repository with the 'HTTPS' link.
 After doing so, you can pull from the repository anytime you'd like.

 If you want an interactive repository on the supercomputer, you'll need to clone the repository with the 'SSH' link, but before you do you must make a new key to link your account on the supercomputer to GitHub.
-Use the [key generation worksheet](https://github.com/Dowell-Lab/srworkshop/blob/main/day01/worksheets/SSH_AWS.md) from Day1, to create keys on the supercomputer.
+Use the [key generation worksheet](https://github.com/Dowell-Lab/srworkshop/blob/main/day01/worksheets/SSH_AWS.md) from Day1 to create keys on the supercomputer.
 Then you'll be able to use your github account there.

 ## More information